adblockplus/adblockplussbrowser/README.md

 - it is not a periodic or manual update.

 ### Adding/Removing domains from the allowlist
-If the only change is on the allow/block lists, we simply check if the filters file for every active subscription is still present on the filesystem.
-If a file is missing we download the subscription again, if the file still exists it is used, no matter how long ago it was last fetched.
+If the only change is on the allow/block lists we simply check if the filters file for every active subscription is still present on the filesystem.
+If a file still exists - it is used, no matter how long ago it was last fetched.
+If a file is missing - the subscription is downloaded again.

 ### Adding/Removing Subscriptions, changing Acceptable Ads setting
 When adding a new _Subscription_, if the filter list file already exists and the file was downloaded less than 1 hour ago, that file is used instead of downloading it again.
 If the last successful download complete more than 1 hour ago, the _Subscription_ is downloaded again (respecting `If-Modified-Since` and `If-None-Match` headers).